"Getting to know myself, getting to know my limitation,

 getting to know my weakness AND improve them -

 At age 16, Koyamada began to study Keishinkan Karate in Okayama Prefecture, Japan on every weekend and traveled annually to Nagano Prefecture to compete nationally with Karate practitioners from around the world and eventually earned him Shodan (first degree) black belt by age 18.

-After relocating to the United States in 2000, Koyamada began training in Northern Shaolin Kung Fu with the Harmonious Fist Chinese Athletic Association.
-Koyamada specialized in the empty hand form Bot Bo (拔步) and a double broadsword among other 18 Chinese classical weapons in Northern Shaolin.
-Koyamada competed in six U.S National Martial Arts Competitions in Northern Shaolin over five months and won first place in all but one.
+After relocating to the United States in June 2000, Koyamada began training in Northern Shaolin Kung Fu with the Harmonious Fist Chinese Athletic Association in Los Angeles, CA. Koyamada practiced 5 hours a day, 6 days a week for two year straight without a break.
+During the intensive daily training, Koyamada competed in six U.S National Martial Arts Competitions in Northern Shaolin over five months and won first place in all but one.
+Koyamada specialized in the empty hand form #8 Bot Bo (拔步) and a double broadsword among other 18 Chinese classical weapons in Northern Shaolin Kung Fu.
+Koyamada was featured on a cover of Black Belt Magazine in 2004.

 In 2005, Koyamada took a black belt test and earned san-dan (third degree) black belt in traditional Keishinkan Karate back in his hometown Okayama Prefecture, Japan.
 In the same year, Koyamada began training in Tae Kwon Do inside CBS Studios in Studio City, CA for which he eventually earned the second degree black belt after two years of training.
 At the World Martial Arts Masters, co-hosted by then-President of CBS Studios and then-President of Warner Bros.
 Entertainment held in Studio City, CA, he was awarded as the Next Rising Martial Arts Star.